 From the first day I landed in Moksha Yoga Nanaimo I knew my life was forever changed.
 I completed the Moksha Level 1 500 teacher training in the summer of 2008 and this sparked the beginning of a deep love in the seat of the student.
 Originally from Edmonton, Alberta I was fortunate enough to mentor under Angela Zawada, founder and head teacher of Metta Yoga Edmonton where I really experienced the value of dedicating to a yoga practice and a commitment to continued education.
-I continued to follow my passion for the practice of yoga and opened Moksha Yoga Kelowna in 2011 and then opened Modo Yoga Seattle in 2014 with my husband; Brandon Sutton.
+I continued to follow my passion for the practice of yoga and opened Moksha Yoga Kelowna in 2011 and then opened Modo Yoga Seattle in 2014.

 I'm passionate about the fundamental elements on the mat that create a sustainable platform for continual evolution allowing the practice to be accessible to all levels of practitioner.
 My offering is a balance of Sthira and Sikha; the strength and the sweetness with an encouraging offering to support you in your expansion on your path.

-When I'm not practicing, teaching or floating around the studio you can find me riding my bike, beaching it with my family or hiking in the Okanagan Valley.
+When I'm not practicing, teaching or floating around the studio you can find me riding my bike, beaching it or hiking in the Okanagan Valley.

 Owner & Teacher